Ernst August III of Hanover, Duke of Brunswick

 Duchy of Brunswick: The Principality of Brunswick-Wolfenbüttel was a subdivision of the Duchy of Brunswick-Lüneburg.
 After the dissolution of the Holy Roman Empire, the Congress of Vienna turned Brunswick-Wolfenbüttel into an independent country called the Duchy of Brunswick in 1815.
 Ernst August III, the last Duke of Brunswick was forced to abdicate on November 8, 1918, as the German Empire came to an end.
 Today the land that encompassed the Duchy of Brunswick is in the German state of Lower Saxony.
 Since 1866, the senior heir of the House of Hanover has been the pretender to the throne of the Kingdom of Hanover.

-photo: By Dora Tarnke, Braunschweig – Original publication: Published as a print in Europe.Immediate source: Private Collection – Wartenberg Trust, PD-US, https://en.wikipedia.org/w/index.php?curid=36382755
+Ernst August III of Hanover, Duke of Brunswick; Credit – Dora Tarnke, Braunschweig – Original publication: Published as a print in Europe.Immediate source: Private Collection – Wartenberg Trust, PD-US, https://en.wikipedia.org/w/index.php?curid=36382755

 Ernst August of Hanover was the last reigning Duke of Brunswick and the pretender to the throne of Hanover.
 He was born Prince Ernst August Christian Georg on November 17, 1887, in Penzig, Austria, the youngest child of Ernst August II, Crown Prince of Hanover and Princess Thyra of Denmark.
 He had five siblings:

 The situation severely strained the relationship between the Hanovers and the German Emperor.
 However, this would change in 1912, when Ernst August’s eldest brother, Georg, was killed in a car crash.
 Wilhelm II, German Emperor, King of Prussia sent condolences to the Crown Prince, who in turn sent his youngest and only surviving son Ernst August, to Berlin to personally thank the Emperor.
-While there, Ernst August met, and quickly fell in love with, the Emperor’s only daughter, Princess Viktoria Luise.
+While there, Ernst August met and quickly fell in love with, the Emperor’s only daughter, Princess Viktoria Luise.

-Princess Viktoria Luise of Prussia
+Princess Viktoria Luise of Prussia; Credit – Wikipedia

 Ernst August and Viktoria Luise became engaged on February 11, 1913.
 At that time, Ernst August took an oath of loyalty to the Emperor and was commissioned as a cavalry officer and company commander in the Zieten-Hussars, a Prussian Army regiment that had previously included his grandfather and great-grandfather as Colonels.
 With the Emperor’s blessing and the required consent from the British King George V, the couple was married in Berlin, Kingdom of Prussia, now in the German state of Hanover, on May 24, 1913.
 The wedding was one of the last large gatherings of European royalty before World War I began the following year, attended by 1,200 guests including numerous reigning monarchs.
 Ernst August and Viktoria Luise had five children: